jmjuanes/rouct/README.md

 > **IMPORTANT NOTE**
+> This package is on development, so and its use will be under your own risk.
-> This package is on development.
-At this moment only the hashbang strategy has been implemented.
-We are working on the implementation of another routing strategy.
+> At this moment only the hashbang strategy has been implemented.
+We are working on the implementation of more routing strategies.

 **Rouct** is a micro client-side routing component for building **single page applications** (SPA for short) with [React](https://www.reactjs.org).

+**Rouct** is based on the new **Context API** of [**React 16.3.0**](https://reactjs.org/docs/context.html), so this package only works with versions of React higher than `16.3.0`.

 ## Installation